 That said, the research process will naturally present itself differently to students at different levels, and my support and advice can, likewise, be adjusted to the skill level (and ambition) of the student.

 Students in our professional master’s programs have a particular challenge.
 You are a practitioner who is taking a “break” from practice in order to adopt a more “theoretical” perspective on your work.
-The language of scholars, as well as their arguments and sources, will sometimes seem strange to you, and sometimes even less “informed” than you are used to.
+The language of scholars, as well as their arguments and sources, will sometimes seem strange to you, and sometimes actually less “informed” than you are used to.
 Remember that we live in a “knowledge society”, which means that your power depends on your ability to leverage knowledge.
 Whether you agree with them or not, you want to be familiar with the conversation among experts that structures the perceptions of members of your profession.
-Contact your librarian and writing consultant as needed.

 For all students, please consider the value of the ability to write down any one thing you know in a properly sourced prose paragraph of at least six sentences and at most two hundred words in under half an hour.
 If you spend some of your time at school developing this ability, you will not regret the effort.
 That’s a promise.